 I wonder if the Home Dome gets an honorable LEED Certification?

 The dome provides shelter for the homeless and is made from plastic, wire, packing peanuts, and flargstin.
-Pretty much, trash.
+Pretty much, trash and is a much lower cost per square foot than a metal building!

 The trash-plex looks like a Mongolian yurt, and let Max walk away with $10,000 and a Dell laptop.
 He also got a trip to Boston out of it.
 But Max had this to say, “I don’t really care about the money.
 I care about helping people.”